afse-logo-icon afse-logo-text

 What is sustainability?

-The Canadian cropping sector is an important driver for Canada’s economy.
 From coast to coast, farmers are vital to the economic health of their communities and to Canada’s agriculture and agri-food industry.
-This contribution to the Canadian economy depends on farmers being financially viable in the long run, which relies on continuous improvement of sound management practices.
+Canadian farmers continue to look for ways to improve their operations and their land because they depend on it for their livelihood.
+The ability to supply customers and to contribute to the Canadian economy depends on individual farmers to be financially viable in the long run.

 Why does sustainability matter?

-Sustainability means more than a label on food packaging.
-Sustainability standards reflect many on farm beneficial management practices (BMPs) that improve land stewardship, provide a safe work environment and maintain a healthy bottom line.
-Canadian farmers continue to look for ways to improve their operations and their land because they depend on it for their livelihood.
+The sustainability standards that customers use reflect many on-farm beneficial management practices (BMPs) that improve land stewardship, provide a safe work environment and maintain a healthy bottom line.

-Many of the BMPs employed on farms such as, record keeping, nutrient management and agrochemical handling and application, not only increase production efficiency, yields, soil health and water quality, but they improve worker safety and profitability.
-The Farm Sustainability Readiness Tool will prioritize these same areas when developing grower extension and educational resources to ensure Canadian farmers see value.
+Many of these BMPs such as record keeping, nutrient management and agrochemical handling and application, not only increase production efficiency, yields, soil health and water quality, but they can improve profitability.
+The Farm Sustainability Readiness Tool prioritize these same areas when developing grower extension and educational resources to ensure grain farmers see value in this work.

 Are you ready?

 Agricultural commodities are experiencing different stages of market pressure to be certified as sustainable.
 For example, the potato industry is a leader in sustainability and their growers had to adapt to sell their product and maintain their contracts.
-The signals to growers of small grains and oilseeds are weak today, but they are strengthening and momentum is building.
-In the future, sustainability verification will play a significant role in the cropping sector’s ability to maintain market access and public trust.
-The goal of this tool is to increase farmers’ readiness to take advantage of these sustainability-driven market signals.
+Market signals to growers of cereals, oilseeds, pulses and special crops are not strong, although there are some markets that are asking for crops to be grown using specific practices.
+But in the future, sustainability verification will play a significant role in the ability of Canadian grain to maintain market access and public trust.
+The goal of this tool is to increase farmers’ readiness to take advantage of these sustainability-driven market signals through a self-assessment of their farm practices.

-This tool removes the guess work for farmers by compiling questions in a user-friendly format for three of the most comprehensive, internationally recognized, sustainability certification programs.
-These are FSA (2.0), ISCC 202 (V3.0), and ULSAC (2017).
-If farmers are certified sustainable according to these standards, then they should comply with any other sustainability program that may enter the Canadian marketplace.
-The Farm Sustainability Readiness Tool is targeted at early adopters to increase their comfort with sustainability certification should they choose to pursue this on their farms.
+The Farm Sustainability Readiness Tool is intended to increase farmer comfort with sustainability certification should they choose to pursue this on their farms.
+This tool removes the guess work for farmers by compiling questions found in certification standards in a user-friendly format for three of the most comprehensive, internationally recognized, sustainability certification programs.
+The Programs are the Farm Sustainability Assessment (2.0), ISCC (International Sustainability and Carbon Certification) 202 (V3.0), and Unilever Sustainable Agriculture Code SAC (2017).
+If farmers meet these standards, then they should be able to comply with any other sustainability program that may enter the Canadian marketplace.

 Methodology